Oceans (Pearl Jam song): Lyrics

 "Oceans" was inspired by Vedder's affinity for surfing.
 Following Pearl Jam's performance of the song at the band's 1992 MTV Unplugged performance, Vedder stated, "[that was] a little love song I wrote about my surfboard...
 Actually it was to someone named Beth who hopefully I'll see tomorrow."

 Release and reception

 While the "Oceans" single was released commercially to international markets in 1992, the commercial single was not released in the United States until June 27, 1995 and was only available as a more expensive import version beforehand.
 Outside the United States, the single for "Oceans" was released commercially in Australia, Austria, and the United Kingdom.
 "Oceans" reached the top 30 in the Netherlands and was a moderate top 20 success in New Zealand.

 In March 2009, "Oceans" was made available as downloadable content for the Rock Band series as a master track as part of the album Ten.
-The drum kit which was originally tracked by Dave Krusen was included on this release.
+The full, previously unreleased drum kit that was originally tracked by Dave Krusen was included in this version.